Bringing Emphasis on Lab Quality to the World

 “I was happy to share our flowchart in one of the presentations on how to troubleshoot when we receive alerts for moving average,” Maharjan says.
 “I was able to show some of the pictures from Mongolia and show the enthusiasm that us laboratorians have throughout the world to make laboratory tests more effective and accurate.
 I was able to share with our supervisors here that the Mongolian laboratorians have similar pain points like we do.”

-Another takeaway from the workshop how regulations governing lab medicine vary around the world.
+Another takeaway from the workshop was how regulations governing lab medicine vary around the world.
 For example, lab medicine in the U.S. is subject to rules and regulations of the Clinical Laboratory Improvement Amendments through the Centers for Medicare and Medicaid Services, which requires frequent proficiency testing to earn and maintain accreditation.
 Maharjan says in Mongolia, only the largest labs participate in proficiency testing.
 She suggests a greater commitment to quality initiatives globally would help the laboratory medicine community get closer to the goal of standardization.

 “Clinical laboratorians are usually the unnoticeable health care staff that are working to provide reliable test results,” Maharjan says.
 “Communities in laboratory medicine throughout the world want to advance health care and that starts with providing better quality in terms of laboratory testing.”